codefresh-io/argo-hub/workflows/servicenow/versions/1.3.0/README.md

 A set of templates to perform operations against a ServiceNow instance

+### Compatibility

+The workflowTemplate have been tested on the following instance releases:

+* Tokyo

 ## Requirements
 1. create a secret containing 2 pieces of informations to connect to your ServiceNow instance.
 See [example](../../assets/sn_auth.yml)